MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceConfigurationUserStateSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceConfigurationUserStateSummary>`: deviceConfigurationUserStateSummary
+`BODYPARAMETER <IMicrosoftGraphDeviceConfigurationUserStateSummary>`: deviceConfigurationUserStateSummary
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CompliantUserCount <Int32?>]`: Number of compliant users
   - `[ConflictUserCount <Int32?>]`: Number of conflict users
   - `[ErrorUserCount <Int32?>]`: Number of error users